rf/tylus/README.md

 exceptions occur in an event callback, Titanium logs an error to the console but does not display an error message; this can make debugging on a device difficult.
 The `T` object exposes a function `setDebugMode()` which can be used to enable or disable this feature.
+It's disabled by default.

 This feature will make removing event handlers slow, since we have to lookup the wrapper function that was created when the event handler was added.
 Make